 Section 11 - Intermediate exit awards (where available) You may be eligible for an intermediate exit award if you complete part of the programme as detailed in this document.
-Any additional criteria (e.g. mandatory course units, credit requirements) for intermediate awards is outlined i , , , , , , , , , , , , , , , , , , , , ,,, Award Criteria Awarding body Diploma in Higher Education (DipHE) Pass in 210 credits of which at least 90 must be at or above FHEQ Level 4 and at least 120 of which must be at or above FHEQ Level 5 Royal Holloway and Bedford New College Certificate in Higher Education (CertHE) Pass in 120 credits of which at least 90 must be at or above FHEQ Level 4 Royal Holloway and Bedford New College
+Any additional criteria (e.g. mandatory course units, credit requirements) for intermediate awards is outlined in the sections below.
+Award Criteria Awarding body Diploma in Higher Education (DipHE) Pass in 210 credits of which at least 90 must be at or above FHEQ Level 4 and at least 120 of which must be at or above FHEQ Level 5 Royal Holloway and Bedford New College Certificate in Higher Education (CertHE) Pass in 120 credits of which at least 90 must be at or above FHEQ Level 4 Royal Holloway and Bedford New College

-Section 12 - Associated award(s)

-BSc Petroleum Geology (F620)

-BSc Petroleum Geology with a Year in Industry
+Section 12 - Associated award(s) BSc Environmental Geology (F630) BSc Environmental Geology with a Year in Industry (F690)